userguide-galaxea/Product_User_Guide/docs/Guide/A1/Software_Guide.md

 ### Joint and End-Effector Movement Control

-We provide joint and end-effector movement control interfaces for A1 robot arm, enabling efficient control through the ROS (Robot Operating System) framework.
+We provide joint and end-effector movement control interfaces for Galaxea A1, enabling efficient control through the ROS (Robot Operating System) framework.
 Before performing end-effector or joint movement, you must first activate the `signal_arm` interface; detailed operation instructions can be found in the  `signal_arm` documentation.
 This project includes several primary functions:

-- **End-Effector Pose Movement**: Allows users to control the position and orientation of the robot arm's end-effector by publishing target pose messages.
+- **End-Effector Pose Movement**: Allows users to control the position and orientation of the Galaxea A1's end-effector by publishing target pose messages.
 This function is suitable for applications requiring precise positioning.

-- **End-Effector Trajectory Movement**: Facilitates the movement of the robot arm's end-effector along a specified trajectory by publishing a series of pose messages.
+- **End-Effector Trajectory Movement**: Facilitates the movement of Galaxea A1's end-effector along a specified trajectory by publishing a series of pose messages.
 This function is ideal for complex path planning and execution.

 - **Joint Angle Movement**: Provides a joint-level control interface where users can set the target positions for each individual joint, enabling coordinated whole-arm movements.

 #### End-Effector Pose Movement

 1. First, initiate the end-effector pose movement script.
-This will launch an RViz visualization for A1 robot arm, with the default joint positions set to zero.
+This will launch an RViz visualization for Galaxea A1, with the default joint positions set to zero.
 ```shell
 cd release/install
 source setup.bash